toddogrin/PatternBuffer/Languages/CSharp/README.md

 You can see dependencies in the References node of your solution, but here they are, explicitly:

-* PatternBuffer - None
 * PatternBufferSchema - None
 * PatternBufferCompiler - PatternBufferSchema
 * PatternBufferCompilerProgram - PatternBufferCompiler, PatternBufferSchema
-* PatternBufferGeneratedTest - PatternBuffer
+* PatternBufferGeneratedTest - None
-* PatternBufferTest - PatternBuffer, PatternBufferCompiler, PatternBufferSchema
+* PatternBufferTest - PatternBufferCompiler, PatternBufferSchema